-Mick West's album 'Sark o'Snaw' is among the nominations for album of the year in the Scottish Traditional Music Awards.
+Mick West is among the nominations for Trad Singer of the Year in the Scottish Traditional Music Awards.

 Mick West is considered by many to be one of Scotland's finest interpreters of traditional song, attracting worldwide critical acclaim.
 A regular act at Festivals, Concerts and Folk Clubs in Scotland, he has performed in many other countries including: England, Ireland, France, Germany, Russia, Estonia, Italy and Japan.
 Mick is particularly in demand in his hometown, Glasgow, where he has been a key figure in putting, and keeping, folk music on the map.

 A regular in the city's famous Star Club, he was also involved in the Glasgow International Folk Festival, which unfortunately folded in 1984.
 This left Mick considerably out of pocket and disheartened and he abandoned his musical activities for a number of years.
 However, in 1994 he was asked to perform at a St Andrew's Day Concert and this renewed his interest in performance.

 Since then there has been no stopping him and he has gone from strength to strength - recently he has been nominated as a contender in the Scottish Traditional Folk Music Awards 2008 in the Scottish Traditional Singer Category. www.handsupfortrad.co.uk/tradmusicawards/ He is particularly delighted about this because it is the public who put forward the artists' names.
 Then a panel agrees on the nominees and it goes back to public vote.